 There does not appear to be any way to reduce a felony down to a misdemeanor or lower level offense in Michigan at this time.
 The time to do so would have been through plea negotiations with the prosecutor before the conviction.

 For a small research fee, we can discover what is on your record and what services you are eligible for in Michigan.
 The fee would then be applied to any service you hire us to perform for you.

 Cases can be denied for various reasons including: (1)the court does not believe that a set aside is “consistent with the public welfare” or that your behavior and the circumstances since the conviction warrant a set aside (2) probation violations or not having paid all fines, or (3) you do not otherwise meet the basic eligibility requirements.
 MCL §780.621

 We do not handle federal cases, but only a limited type of federal cases are eligible to be expunged.

 We will appear in court for you, but if the court also requests your presence and you are unable to attend, then we will request that your presence be excused ahead of time.

-You will have to be fingerprinted at your local police station.
+You will have to be fingerprinted at your local police statio.
 Once you become a client we will send you an email with instructions on how to get fingerprinted any other necessary actions on your part.

 Typically, the set aside process in Michigan takes four to six months depending on your particular situation, the court’s workload, and if there are any objections filed from the state.
 Since the new eligibility took effect in 2021, we have been experiencing longer than average delays from the Michigan State Police in their required processing of the application.
 They have been informing us of lengthening delays in processing times for which we cannot expedite.
 Please start as soon as you are eligible to experience the earliest relief available.

 The court processes cases in the order they are received.
 We work to get everything filed before the court as quickly as possible.
 We can write a letter to your employer or potential employer letting them know we are in the process of having your case set aside if that would be helpful for you.